Jordan094/Black-Cats-Bulletin/README.md

 ## Website Layout

-The website has been designed using HTML5, CSS and Bootstrap 5 with a mobile first approach

-All pages on the website contain the same format navigation bar and footer.
+The website has been designed using HTML5, CSS and Bootstrap 5 with a mobile first approach All pages on the website contain the same format navigation bar and footer for continuity purposes.

+* The website contains a homepage and then 4 other pages.
+News, Fixutres and Results, Join the club and 404.
+  * Homepage - First page user will come to, provided an overview of the site and links to other pages.
+  * News - Has news and updates about the club
+  * Fixtures - Shows the latest fixtures and recent results.
+  * Join the club - Has 2 options.
+Join the club fully (Create an account) or sign up for email updates.
+  * 404 Page - A page I do not intend users to find.
+This page should only be displayed when there is a broken URL.

-## Navigation Bar
+## Header

-The navigation bar is designed in a mobile first format with a hamburger button to expand the options for different pages.
+The header contains navigation bar which is designed in a mobile first format with a hamburger button to expand the options for different pages.
 The background colour is red and the text is white.
 When viewing on a large device screen for example a desktop, all of the menu options will be visible.

 * The menu options are as follows:
 * Home